Frequently Asked Questions

 The EcoMobility Alliance is an alliance of cities from all over the world and transport organizations.
 It has defined itself as a “global” actor because of both the origin and nature of its members and its geographical scope.
 It aims at engaging cities, public and private actors from different sectors and segments from all over the world, as well as promoting and advocating for EcoMobility at a global level, both in industrialized and developing countries.
 The EcoMobility Alliance was created in October 2011 in Changwon, Korea.
 More information about the Alliance can be found here.

-The EcoMobility Alliance is currently chaired by Kaohsiung, Chinese Taipei.
+The EcoMobility Alliance is currently chaired by Kaohsiung.
 As Alliance Chair, the city supports the exchange of expertise among ambitious entities in the field of EcoMobility.